 Teachers will send student work home via students to update parents on student progress.
 Teachers will enter assignment and assessment grades into PowerSchool for trimester report cards using a weighted point system.
 Exact weights for categories (tests, projects, quizzes, homework, etc.) will vary depending on the subject.
 Teachers will explain the different weights at Back to School Night.
-Grades will be entered based on the number of points in each assignment, not the percentage achieved after the points are calculated into a percentage (ie: 9/10 instead of 90/100).
 Grades will be entered and up-to-date on PowerSchool at least twice a trimester (before interims and before report cards).
-There will be at least 14 assignments in each subject for each trimester.
+There will be at least 14 assignments in each subject for each trimester unless previously discussed with the principal.